ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 | ``{... "feature": {"attributes": {"vals": {"Description": ["KIT N822K"]}},...} }``
 | The system should respond with features that match on that description.
 The system should match on wildcards

-| Clarification needed - If these examples are valid, why support  <string> Feature type?
-| e.g: I have an arbitrary string("KIT N822K").
-| Create a simple string query, submit to /geneotypephenotype/search
-| ``{… "feature" :"KIT N822K",  … }``
+Concerns with approach #1 & #2.
+Arguably name and description should be proper fields of Feature, not buried in an attributes hash.

-| Alternative: Create a new endpoint  /feature/search that takes a `term` or `wildcard`
+| Alternative: deprecate the <string> query type and replace it with TermQuery that takes a `term` or `wildcard`
 | POST /search/feature
 | { "term" : { "name" : "KIT" }  }
 | { "term" : { "description" : "KIT N822K" }  }